ensodx/sitefinity-forums-multiple-page-selector-in-widget-designer/Readme.md

 **designerview-simple.js**

 <br />

-In the designerview-simple.js make sure you have the sfSelectors in the list of designer module dependencies.
+In the designerview-simple.js make sure you have the **sfSelectors** in the list of designer module dependencies.
 <br />
 <br />

     angular.module('designer').requires.push('expander', 'sfSelectors');

 <br />

-Define a local scope variable for the page selector called pageLinksSelector and initialize it as an object with 2 empty array fields named selectedPageLinksIds and selectedPageLinksItems:
+Define a local scope variable for the page selector called **pageLinksSelector** and initialize it as an object with 2 empty array fields named **selectedPageLinksIds** and **selectedPageLinksItems**:
 <br />
 <br />